 Test your VPN connection

-Testing your VPN connection is crucially important.
-As there are several manual settings when settings up a VPN for router there is room for mistake.
+Testing your VPN connection is crucially important as there are several manual settings when settings up a VPN for a router; there is room for mistake.
 Thus, you need to test your VPN setup (make sure you perform a leak test as well).

 The quick test consists of the followings:

 - Get access to a device that is able to connect to the router using WiFi or cable.

 - Load an IP locator website to check your public IP address.
 If the VPN setup is completed successfully then: (1) the website should load without issues and (2) the IP address shown should be the one exposed by the VPN server, not your real IP address.

 How to use a VPN for a router with your devices